swflynn/Chem131_UCI/README.md

 To keep the mathematics simple, we only consider the ideal gas law as our system model (van der Walls and virial equations are not covered).

 ### Chem132_A_2017:
-Lecture notes and problems for the undergraduate Thermodynamics Course taught at UCI.
+Lecture notes and problems for the undergraduate Physical Chemistry Thermodynamics Course taught at UCI.

 `Lecturer: John Hemminger` (jchemmin@uci.edu)